 Extreme sports enthusiasts are always chasing the next adrenaline rush.
 Whether it’s skateboarding, base jumping, or mountain biking, the biggest thrill is always the one that lies ahead.
 For a lot of adventurous sportspeople, capturing the experience on video is an integral part of the fun.
 It enables them to relive the moment, track their progress, and, of course, marvel at their style and guts.
 As a result of technological advances, however, it’s no longer enough to have your smartphone on hand to record the cool tricks you can do.
-Instead, more and more people want their recording equipment to be tailored to their specific sport, which is why Paralenz has created the first underwater camera especially for scuba diving.
+Instead, more and more people want their recording equipment to be tailored to their specific sport, which is why Paralenz has created the first camera especially for taking underwater photos while scuba diving.
 It’s designed by divers, for divers, so they can focus on the thrill of scuba while the camera captures every precious moment.

 Any diver will tell you that you’re only as good or as safe as your gear.
 Equipment is of paramount importance, and having everything in working order is the best way to ensure a hassle-free dive.
 The same can be said of the Paralenz.
 Designed to be a part of your scuba gear, the camera is unobtrusive and can be attached to the diver in a number of different ways.
 You can use it as a handheld device by fastening it to your wrist with a strap, and its form has been modeled to resemble a flashlight for a feel that’s instantly familiar.
 It can also be attached to your eye mask, meaning you get a bird’s-eye recording of your dive.